abissgr/calipso-hub/docs/README.md

  - CRUD and Search RESTful services for arbitrary Entity Model classes
  - Similarly domain-driven single-page client based on backbone.marionette
  - JPA and NoSQL persistence

+### Maven Modules
+- calipso-hub (this one)
+    - [calipso-hub-framework]: development framework components
+    - [calipso-hub-utilities]: utility components
+    - [calipso-hub-webapp]: deployable web application (WAR)

+TThe browser client in the calipso-hub-webapp module provides WAR that serves a single-page application as the UI to interact with RESTful services using JSON(P) over HTTP.
+The  module provides components like models, views, controllers and UI elements based on [Backbone], [Marionette] and [Bootstrap].
+Dependencies are managed using [RequireJS].
+The code is available in the folders under calipso-hub-webapp/src/main/webapp.

 ## Guides